-Your DIGITAL Personal Workstation comes with an ultra-wide SCSI controller integrated on the main logic board.
+Your workstation comes with an ultra-wide SCSI controller integrated on the main logic board.
 Ultra-wide SCSI HDDs provide a performance advantage over EIDE HDDs.
-Your DIGITAL Personal Workstation supports up to five internal SCSI devices.
+Your workstation supports up to five internal SCSI devices.
 Additional SCSI devices can be added to your workstation by using an optional SCSI adapter's external connector.
 The integrated SCSI controller supports up to 16 devices, however, they must be internal devices.
-If you wish to make some of these devices "external," you must purchase a PCI to SCSI add-in adapter.
+If you wish to make some of these devices "external," you must purchase a PCI to SCSI adapter.